 (6) New Life Expectancy Tables for Retirement Plan Required Minimum Distributions.
 The Single Life and Uniform Life tables for calculating required minimum distributions are in Reg. §1.401(a)(9)-9(b)-(c).
 (The Uniform Life table, which is based on the life expectancy of an individual and someone 10 years younger, may be used only while the account owner is living or for a spousal rollover IRA.
-Otherwise the Single Life (or Joint Lives) Table must be used.)
+Otherwise the Single Life (or Joint Lives) Table must be used.
+The Uniform Life table allows taking withdrawals at a substantially slower rate.
+For example, the life expectancy of a 72-year old person under the Single Life table is 17.1 years, and under the Uniform Life table is 27.3 years.)
 Proposed regulations containing revised tables were issued in November 2019.
 The revised tables will apply to distribution calendar years beginning on or after January 1, 2021.
 The preamble to the proposed regulations states that the "life expectancy tables and applicable distribution period tables in the proposed regulations reflect longer life expectancies than the tables in the existing regulations that are generally between one and two years longer than under the existing regulations."